askananya20-dotcom/avsleepyloser247/README.md

-My first public repo, and I am gonna try to code an interactive crossing the street game.
-It mimicks the real world scenario of crossing the street at a traffic light interaction.
-It includes code I made in pycharm, and a traffic light project I made in onshape.
+My first public repo, also my "Hello World" project.

+I am avsleepyloser247 and I am currently (in making of my first public repo) a student.
+I want to pursue engineering and Github can be my hub for some of my projects.
+I do CAD work, Onshape, and I right now I guess Python (in pycharm, even though AI will take over coding).